jannikG95/AOWLN/README.md

 # AOWLN Visualiser
 This work proposes a graphical visualisation for SWRL rules that we call Aided OWL Notation (AOWLN).
-For practical utilisation, we implemented an AOWLN Visualiser as a Java-based prototypical Protégé Plugin.
+For practical application, we implemented an AOWLN Visualiser as a Java-based prototypical Protégé Plugin.

 The Java Source Code for the Plugin will be available soon.